Bristol Cathedral Choir School: Buildings

-Together these new buildings expanded the school's facilities to enable pupil numbers to grow from 400 to over 700.

 Uganda link

 Since 1987, the school has been linked with St. James's School, an independent co-educational secondary school in the centre of Jinja, Uganda.
 Each year a teacher from St. James's visits Bristol for two or three weeks, getting involved in school activities including expeditions, observing lessons and also giving lessons on topics such as AIDS, agriculture or African economics.
 In addition, two gap-year students from Bristol go to Jinja for six months each year.
 They act as classroom assistants at St. James's, as well as helping in a local primary school and in an orphanage or a street children's centre.

 Cathedral Schools Trust

 Since 2008 the school has been managed by the Cathedral Schools Trust, a multi-academy trust with roots in the Church of England in Bristol.
 The trust also manages two other secondary schools, Trinity Academy in Lockleaze and St. Katherine's School in Pill, and six primary schools: Cathedral, Headley Park, Hotwells, St Werburgh's, Stoke Park and Victoria Park.